matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Sokoban Gym -- Get Strong or Die Trying T-Shirt	The Amulet of Yendor has been stolen by Moloch.
 Are you a bad enough dude to retrieve the Amulet?
 T-Shirt	Torso Awaregness intrinsic
-T-Shirt	Tourists Be Gone!
 T-Shirt	Weapons don't kill people, I kill people T-Shirt	White Zombie
 T-Shirt	Xorn ate my +7 Stormbringer and +6 Grayswandir T-Shirt	Yet Another Stupid T-Shirt
 T-Shirt	You feel geeky!
 You must be leading a sunless lifestyle.
-T-Shirt	You laugh because I'm different, I laugh because you're about to die Spam	Are YOU tired of the same old messages?
+T-Shirt	You laugh because I'm different, I laugh because you're about to die Spam	Are YOU tired of the same old engravings?
 Go to http://alt.org/nethack/addmsgs/ now!
 Spam	Badger badger badger badger badger badger MUSHROOM MUSHROOM!
 Spam	This scroll was made with cockatrice leather.
 Have a nice day.
 Spam	Watch out!
 The-Gnome-With-The-Wand-Of-Death is behind that door!